-COLMAN is a public-interest company.
-Below is a chart of its organizational structure and a brief description of the mandate of each organ and key offices.
+COLMAN is a public-interest organization.
+Below is a chart of its organizational structure and a brief description of the mandate of each organizational board and key offices.

 Board of Trustees

 The board of trustees is the general assembly of COLMAN.
-Its functions include setting COLMAN’s policy; overseeing the management of its assets; appointing the members of the board of directors and the college’s president; raising resource required for the College’s activities and providing it with public backing.
+Its functions include setting COLMAN’s policy, overseeing the management of its assets, appointing the members of the board of directors and the college’s president, raising resources required for the College’s activities and providing it with public backing.

 Mr. Hertzel Ozer

-Mr. Ozer holds an MBA in Business Administration, and a BA in economics and statistics from the Hebrew University in Jerusalem
+Mr. Ozer holds an MBA in Business Administration, and a BA in economics and statistics from the Hebrew University of Jerusalem

 Board of Directors

 The board of directors is responsible for COLMAN’s management within the framework and policies set up by the board of trustees.
 It manages the College’s administrative, financial, asset-related and legal matters.

 The High Academic Council is the highest academic entity of the college.
 It is comprised of, the President, the Rector, all Deans and Department Heads and all senior academic staff.
 The High Academic Council authorizes the establishment of new academic programs, sets forth academic policies and oversees academic activities.
 It is sovereign in reaching decisions on academic matters.

 COLMAN’s President is both the principal academic authority and the principal executive authority of the College.
 As the principal academic authority, the President answers to the High Academic Council, chairs the latter and is responsible for implementing its decisions.
 In this capacity, the President represents the College before the Israeli Council for Higher Education and other educational entities.
 In the capacity as the principal executive authority, the President is responsible for the management of the College’s financial dealings and budget implementation and for initiating activities related to its further development.